Lifeskills Curriculum Results

 15 Texas County Community Supervision & Corrections DepartmentsIn this report we combined 15 different referring counties for comparison and to obtain a larger sample size.
 This 26 page report provides combined and county specific results.
-The overal completion rate was 81.3% and the recidivsim rate was 11.6%.
+The overall completion rate was 81.3% and the recidivism rate was 11.6%.

 Box Elder County, UtahThis is a 3 year study that tracked every substance abuse offender in the Box Elder County jurisdiction.
 Every offender was court ordered to take ACCI’s Substance Abuse Home Study Course.
 A 15 point evidence based criteria was used to demonstrate a reduction in crime in this jurisdiction.
 After 3 years, this court experienced a 57% reduction in substance abuse court filings on a monthly basis.
 Meanwhile, adjacent counties who did not use ACCI’s Substance Abuse Home Study Course either remained the same or increased the number of offenders coming to court for substance abuse offenses.